mpm-tu-berlin/eflips-book/README.md

 The book is built with [mdBook](https://github.com/rust-lang/mdBook).

+Additionally, it contains the Python scripts referenced in the book.

 ## License

+The code is licensed under the AGPLv3 license - see the [LICENSE](LICENSE-code.md) file for details.

-This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0) license - see the [LICENSE](LICENSE.txt) file for details.
+The documentation is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0) license - see the [LICENSE](LICENSE-book.txt) file for details.

 ## Funding Notice